JoshuaKGoldberg/create-typescript-app/README.md

 ### Setup Options

-The setup script requires for options to fill out repository details.
+The setup script requires four options to fill out repository details.
 It will interactively prompt for any that are not provided as a string CLI flag:

 1. `repository`: The kebab-case name of the repository (e.g. `template-typescript-node-package`)